 Different institutions have different guidelines for obtaining an institutional nomination.
 Some schools have a rigorous application process that can begin as early as the sophomore year.
 Other schools require early completion of the application or an interview.
 The Truman Foundation allows the institution to determine which practice works best for them.
 It is a good idea to check with your Fac Rep early to find out about your institution's requirements.

-Revise to: Applications for the 2017 competition will be available in August 2016.
-The Drake campus deadline for submitting applications will be in January 2017.
-Interested juniors should contact Professor Leroux (firstname.lastname@example.org) in early Fall 2016 to begin the application process.
+Interested juniors should contact Professor Leroux (firstname.lastname@example.org) in early Fall 2018 to begin the application process.